suhz-z/detection-test/README.md

 # detection-test — simple README

-A small demo that uses YOLOv8 (Ultralytics) + Supervision to detect vehicles, annotate video, and produce a CSV log.
-The repo contains a FastAPI backend endpoint and a small Flask dashboard.
+A small demo that uses YOLOv8 (Ultralytics) + Supervision to detect vehicles, annotate video, The repo contains a FastAPI backend endpoint and a small Flask dashboard.

 Quick steps (Windows):